How to Create Virality

 ⇒ Remember: when we care, we share.

 Another characteristic that impacts your ability to generate word of mouth is observability.
-Indeed, more observable things are more likely to become contagious.
-Why?
-Because the more public something becomes, the more it triggers people to take action.
+Observable things are more likely to become contagious because the more public something becomes, the more it triggers people to take action.

 ⇒ Remember: if something is built to show, it’s built to grow.